ovh/docs/pages/web/hosting/htaccess_file_all_about/guide.en-ca.md

 ## How to block certain IPs from your website

-- See our guide on blocking selected IPs:
+- See our guide on blocking selected IP addresses:

 [How to block certain IPs from your website](https://www.ovh.co.uk/fr/g1970.mutualise_htaccess_comment_bloquer_certaines_ip_au_niveau_de_mon_site)